-In the trend analysis, the total emission from this sector is estimated to peak in 2026-2027 and decrease with approx. 7% in 2030 compared to 2022.
+In the trend analysis, the total emission from this sector is estimated to peak in 2024 with 88,850 tonnes CO2 equivalents and decrease to approximately 62,670 tonnes CO2 equivalents in 2030 compared to 2023.
 The continuous increase of heat pump installed affects the range of uncertainties for the projection of actual emissions.
-The low GWP refrigerant HFC-32 is introduced to the market in smaller air-air heat pumps and the natural refrigerant R290 are being introduced to some air-water applications.
-It has positive effects on the emission trend, however there is a solid increase of the amount of heat pumps installed.
-From 2015 to 2022, it has increased from 30,000 units to 89,000 units sold pr. year.
+The low GWP refrigerant HFC-32 is introduced to the market in smaller air/air heat pumps and the natural refrigerant R290 are being introduced to some air-water applications.
+It has positive effects on the emission trend, however there is a solid increase in the amount of heat pumps installed.
+From 2015 to 2023, it has increased from 30,000 units to 89,000 units sold per year.
 A recent study from DEPA points out potentials for large accidental emissions from air-air heat pumps installed in private households if preventive control at end of life is lacking /33/.
-The trend analysis calculates a 20% emission at decomissioning of heat pumps.
+The trend analysis calculates a 20% emission at decommissioning of heat pumps.